 News Media organizations primarily generate revenue through displaying advertisements to readers/viewers and subscriptions.
 When it comes to driving revenue from ad impressions, keeping the user on the site is key.
 This is what the industry calls “stickiness”.
 Performance is a key contributor to end-user behavior.
 One of the ways Dynatrace tracks this is by executing a Bounce Rate analysis.
 In the graph below you can see that as performance worsens (the time along the bottom) the higher the bounce rate becomes.
 These are readers/viewers navigating away (bouncing) from the site because the page takes too long to load.

-Digital Experience Management needs insight into the back end
+Digital Experience Monitoring needs insight into the back end

 We mentioned that performance can impact top-line revenue when readers/viewers bounce off a news site.
 One of the contributing factors to poor performance comes from the “back end”.
 The “back end” in this case refers to servers which respond to page requests, are hosted by the news site or cloud-based servers and services.